 One of the 100 people who shaped our world

-Paul Simon music and concert videos
+Music and concert videos

 Paul Simon is a member of the Rock and Roll Hall of Fame, both as half of the folk-singing duo Simon and Garfunkel and also as a solo artist.
 In 2006, Time magazine called him one of the one hundred people who shape our world.

 However, he has created some incredible songs that never became massive hits.
-‘Tenderness’ is such an example.
+Tenderness is such an example.

-‘Tenderness’ is not just an awesome song, it’s a proper test for understanding musical harmony as seemingly every trick in the book has been applied here!
+Tenderness is not just an awesome song, it’s a proper test for understanding musical harmony as seemingly every trick in the book has been applied here!
 I spend several lessons dissecting the song in the master course.

-It would be impossible to play ‘Scarborough Fair’ using different shapes as the incorporated open strings give the arrangement its distinctive sound.
+It would be impossible to play Scarborough Fair using different shapes as the incorporated open strings give the arrangement its distinctive sound.

-Go to video lessons: Scarborough Fair chords.
+Go to Scarborough Fair chords.

-For complete lyrics, go to Scarborough Fair lyrics.
+Go to Scarborough Fair lyrics.

 The harmonic landscape is so huge in this relatively unknown Paul Simon tune it will take a while to get to grips with every section.

-Go to video lessons: Tenderness chords.
+Go to Tenderness chords.

-For complete lyrics, go to Tenderness lyrics.
+Go to Tenderness lyrics.

 Including detailed, but bite-sized explanations on how the music theory of each song is applied to the neck.